tdrhq/fiveam-matchers/README.md

   be confusing.
 It "reads" like the result should contain that element, but that's not what it is.
 We've kept the name to be consistent with Hamcrest).
+* `(contains-in-any-order {matchers|value}*)`: Check if the result is a list for which each element matches a matcher, but the order does not matter.
+Please be aware that the current implementation is O(n!), but could be optimized to polynomial time in the future.
 * `(has-item {matcher|value})`: Check if the result is a list that has an item that matches the matcher.
 * `(does-not-have-item {matcher|value})`: Check if the result is a list that does not have the specific item.
 Equivalent to `(every-item (not matcher)`, but with better descriptions.